nuxeo/doc.nuxeo.com-content/src/nxdoc/indexing-and-query.md

             Object value = property.getFirstValue();
     }
     ```
     Related topics:
     *   [Nuxeo CMIS Implementation]({{page page='cmis'}})
     *   [How to Make CMISQL Queries Using Java]({{page page='how-to-make-cmisql-queries-using-java'}})
     *   [Apache OpenCMIS website](http://chemistry.apache.org/)
     *   [Processing a Query With CMIS](http://chemistry.apache.org/java/examples/example-process-query-results.html) in Java

 4.  **PageProvider**

     Server side

     Page Providers objects implement the PageProvider interface.
 It provides in Java all the primitives for getting each documents, pages and related information.

     Example:
     ```
     PageProvider<DocumentModel> pp = (PageProvider<DocumentModel>) ppService.getPageProvider(
             "TREE_CHILDREN_PP", null, null, null, props,
             new Object[] { myDoc.getId() });
     List<DocumentModel> documents = pp.getCurrentPage();
     ```
     Related topics:
     *   [Page Provider documentation page]({{page page='page-providers'}})

 5.  **CoreSession.query**

     Server side

     The CoreSession object is the main server side Java interface for accession among the repository.
-Among available methods is the&nbsp;`query()` that allows to perform directly an NXQL query and get a list of documentModels (the basic Java wrapping of a Nuxeo Document).
+Among available methods is the `query()` that allows to perform directly an NXQL query and get a list of documentModels (the basic Java wrapping of a Nuxeo Document).
 In most of the situations it is better to rely on a page provider as it is easier to override, maintain, etc&hellip; but `session.query()` is still an option.

 6.  **CoreSession.QueryAndFetch()**

     Server side
     TODO

 ## {{> anchor 'elasticsearchconfiguration'}}Elasticsearch Configuration

-The default configuration uses an embedded Elasticsearch instance that runs&nbsp;in the same JVM as the Nuxeo Platform's one.
-By default the Elasticsearch indexes will be located in&nbsp;`nxserver/data/elasticsearch`.
+The default configuration uses an embedded Elasticsearch instance that runs in the same JVM as the Nuxeo Platform's one.
+By default the Elasticsearch indexes will be located in `nxserver/data/elasticsearch`.

 {{#> callout type='warning' }}

-This embedded mode&nbsp;**is only for testing purpose**&nbsp;and should not be used in production.
+This embedded mode **is only for testing purpose** and should not be used in production.

 {{/callout}}